-The group programs are founded on the evidence-based therapy, Cognitive Behavioural Therapy (CBT), utilising aspects of Acceptance Commitment Therapy (ACT) and Interpersonal Psychotherapy (IPT).
+Our group programs are founded on the evidence-based mental health treatment Cognitive Behavioural Therapy (CBT), utilising aspects of Acceptance Commitment Therapy (ACT) and Interpersonal Psychotherapy (IPT).

-CBT is a therapy designed to improve your mood using two different strategies – changing your thinking, and changing your behaviour.
-It will involve assisting you to more effectively identify your thoughts and your thought patterns, and to try and change them by considering alternative and more helpful ways of thinking.
-It also involves taking steps to follow through on the thinking by taking steps to change your behaviour.
+CBT is designed to improve your mood using two different strategies – changing your thinking, and changing your behaviour.
+It helps you to effectively identify thoughts and thought patterns, and to try and change them by considering alternative and more helpful ways of thinking.
+It also involves taking steps to follow through on the thinking by beginning to change your behaviour.

-ACT is a therapy that focuses on assisting individuals to accept reality as it is and to commit to change.
-ACT involves letting go of what you should or should not do, and instead identifying what your true values are and what really gives you meaning, so that you can live based on those values and truths instead.
+ACT helps people to accept reality as it is and to commit to change.
+ACT involves letting go of what you should or should not do.
+Instead, it helps you to understand what really matters to you and gives meaning to your life, so that you can live based on those values and truths instead.

-IPT is a therapy which aims to understand how symptoms came about and how they relate to the patients current social and personal life.
+IPT aims to understand how your symptoms came about and how they relate to your current social and personal life.
 IPT focuses on helping you express and accept feelings, identify communication patterns and resolve conflicts.